perladvent/perldotcom/content/legacy/_pub_2004_09_09_lightning.md

 Alternately, just edit your CPAN::Config or CPANPLUS::Config.

 The only problem left with mini-CPAN is that it was so hard to find.
 It's been such a fantastic addition to my toolbox that I feel slighted, having spent two years oblivious to its existence.
 To help others avoid this pain, I've tweaked the script, shoved its guts into a module, and stuck it onto CPAN.
-Just by installing <a href="{{<mcpan "CPAN%3A%3AMini" class="podlinkpod">CPAN::Mini</a>, you can have `minicpan` dropped into place and ready to go:
+Just by installing [CPAN::Mini]({{<mcpan "CPAN::Mini" >}}), you can have `minicpan` dropped into place and ready to go:
 " >}}
      minicpan -r http://your.favorite.mirror/of/cpan -l /home/japh/minicpan